 What is Orthokeratology?

-Orthokeratology does not offer permanent vision correction.
-But if you wear them as directed, they can improve your eyesight.
+Orthokeratology doesn’t offer permanent vision correction.
+However, if you wear them as directed, they can improve your eyesight.

 Who is Ortho-K for?